How to Deploy SCEP Certificates Using Addigy and SecureW2

 Building a .mobileconfig with the JoinNow Public Key Infrastructure

-For most platforms, you can create custom Certificate Authorities and generate a SCEP URL with SecureW2’s Management Portal.
+For most platforms, you can create custom Certificate Authorities and generate an SCEP URL with the SecureW2 JoinNow Management Portal.
 These can be imported into your platform’s UI and deliver digital certificates.

 Including a Certificate Authority (CA) in the mobile configuration file is critical for establishing confidence between the RADIUS server we connect to and the CA that provides our client certificates.
-In essence, anyone may use the public part of a certificate to validate its validity by proving ownership of the private keys used for its signing.
-Trust in the CA becomes critical since it validates the certificates’ authenticity.
-As a result, when we trust the CA, we may be certain that any data delivered to the certificate holder reaches its intended destination and that the individual or device approves everything signed with the certificate holder’s private key.
+In essence, anyone may use the public part of a certificate to verify its validity by proving ownership of the private keys used to sign it.
+Trust in the CA becomes critical because it validates the authenticity of certificates.
+As a result, when we trust the CA, we may be certain that any data delivered to the certificate holder reaches its intended destination and that the individual or device approves all signatures made with the certificate holder’s private key.

 Addigy has no option, so you must build a custom mobileconfig with the SCEP URL and Shared Key.
-This can all be done in SecureW2’s Management Portal.
+This can all be done in the SecureW2 JoinNow Management Portal.
 After you’ve done this, reach out to the SecureW2 Support team.
-They can assist you in generating a custom .mobileconfig file to upload to Addigy.
+They can help you generate a custom .mobileconfig file to upload to Addigy.

 Creating a SCEP URL and Shared Secret

-To use an SCEP gateway for managed devices to enroll for digital certificates, generate an SCEP URL to communicate with SecureW2’s Public Key Infrastructure.
+To use an SCEP gateway for managed devices to enroll for digital certificates, generate an SCEP URL to communicate with SecureW2 Public Key Infrastructure.

 1. Log in to the JoinNow Management Portal.

-5. Select as Type as SCEP Enrollment Token.
+5. From the Type drop-down list, select SCEP (Multi-Vendor) Enrollment Token.

-6. From the SCEP Vendor drop-down list, select Addigy.
+6. From the Vendor drop-down list, select Addigy.

 7. From the Certificate Authority drop-down list, select a CA certificate Authority.